COMNET Senior Service

-COMNET operates a total of seven Senior Activity Centres (Rental) (SAC-R) and a Senior Group Home in Sengkang.
-These centres are supported by case management services under the Senior Activity Centres (Cluster Support) (SAC-CS), Community Case Manager Service (CCMS), Community Resource Engagement and Support Team (CREST) and Befriending Service.
+COMNET operates a total of eight Active Ageing Centres from Sin Ming to Pasir Ris, and a Senior Group Home in Sengkang.
+These centres are supported by the Community Case Management Service (CCMS) and Community Resource, Engagement and Support Team (CREST).

 Senior Group Home